continuitydrift/eth-denver-2022/chapter-15.md

 Matty, he could tell, was a person familiar with how quickly history could happen.
 How the rug of cultural and psychological continuity could be pulled from out of your feet, burned into chaotic dust.

-"Are you leaving?"
-He asked, thinking about the footage of her, clinging to her husband and kids.
-He really did believe that whoever detonated the bombs wouldn't have set off the explosion, or let Chase set it off, if there had been a chance of people nearby.
-That meant whoever had sent the signal was either in the crowd, or had access to the drone footage.
+"Are you leaving?" he asked, thinking about the footage of her, clinging to her husband and kids.
+He really did believe that whoever detonated the bombs wouldn't have set off the explosion, or let Chase set it off, if there had been people in the blast radius.
+That meant those who had sent the signal were either in the crowd, or had access to the drone footage.

 "No. My family is.
 I'm going to stay and figure out who did this.
-I'm going to nail them with it.
 Even if it's one of ours."

 "It isn't."
 Nico said.